NiranjanEpili/cyber-port/README.md

 This project is not licensed for public use.
 All rights reserved.

 ## Contact
-Feel free to reach out to me at [your email address] for any inquiries or collaborations.
+Feel free to reach out to me at [niranjanepili@outlook.in] for any inquiries or collaborations.

 Thank you for visiting my portfolio!